 The Tawuya community has been showing off this referral vehicle to anyone and everyone!
 Some of the photos show the progress and some different angles once it's been finished!
 The videos are of the commissioning ceremony (that of course was rained out.)
 Then another of the chiefs showed it to the District Health Medical Team.
 That team has been so impressed and we hope they are considering replicating the project because of its cost friendliness compared to expensive ambulances.
 (Awarded January 2025.)

 This grant supports the expansion of an existing composting system at a school in rural Nepal to promote sustainability, hands-on environmental education, and waste reduction.
 This project will increase composting capacity by upgrading infrastructure, adding waste and compost bins, and providing training for students and staff.
-Composting will be integrated into the school curriculum through the already established eco club, giving students the opportunity to learn about sustainability through real-life practice.
-Compost generated will be used in the school garden and for community vegetable cultivation.”

 In Nepal, there is no formal garbage collection system.
 Ongoing support from teachers, students, and community members will be key to maintaining the system and fostering everyday sustainable practices.
 With active engagement from the school's Eco Club and backing from local stakeholders, the project is designed for long-term impact.
 The municipal government has expressed interest in adopting this model in additional schools.
 (Awarded July 2025.)